MuxLuxx/muxluxx.github.io/content/about/index.md

 layout = "about"
 +++

 IT Support Specialist, Girls Who Code Advocate, Security/DevOps Novice and GCU Cyber Center of Excellence Volunteer Lead.
-I am also a streamer and Twitch Affiliate.
 I volunteer my time with different IT organizations and work as a Lead CA every year at Black Hat USA.

 > My favorite things are scary movies and memes about raccoons.

 I have always had a love of tearing things down and building them back up.
 I made IT clubs with GCU and helped to build their range because of this love.

->I may have accidentally stripped some cables in the process...
+> I may have accidentally stripped some cables in the process...
 (Sorry).

 I have always liked things that allow me to be creative, when I was in my teens I was in marching band, colorguard, art club and FCCLA.
 Competition is good but I prefer healthy competition, one where even if I win or lose I can make a friend or two along the way and learn new things in the process.